Via: Northern Care Alliance, NHS press release

 “If that confirms there is a risk of developing type 1 diabetes, then families will be invited to an education session to help them understand what that will mean for their child.”

-The study is being funded by Diabetes UK and the Juvenile Diabetes Research Foundation, a further screenings are set to take place at more schools and more information can be found here.
+The study is being funded by Diabetes UK and the Juvenile Diabetes Research Foundation.
+Further screenings are set to take place at more schools and more information can be found here.

 Leave a Comment